-The Trauma Center at the University of South Alabama Medical Center is the first in south Alabama to earn Level I status, indicating the highest level of care.
-A Level I center such as USA Medical Center provides a systematic response to trauma utilizing resources from all medical specialties to meet the special needs of the seriously injured patient at a moment's notice.
+The Trauma Center at USA Health University Hospital is the first in south Alabama to earn Level I status, indicating the highest level of care.
+A Level I center such as University Hospital provides a systematic response to trauma utilizing resources from all medical specialties to meet the special needs of the seriously injured patient at a moment's notice.
 This organized approach greatly improves the patient’s chance for survival.

 Studies have shown that the more experience the staff has with high-risk surgical situations, the better the patient's chances are for survival.
 The American College of Surgeons Committee on Trauma suggests that this level of experience can be obtained by treating 600-1,000 trauma patients each year.
-The University of South Alabama Trauma Center admits more than 1,400 trauma patients per year.
+University Hospital admits more than 1,400 trauma patients per year.

 A trauma follow-up clinic where all trauma patients are assessed after discharge for referral to appropriate post-discharge treatment and rehabilitation, if needed.

 Trauma is accidental or intentional injuries that lead to life threatening situations.
 Trauma is the leading cause of death among Americans under 44 years of age, killing more people than cancer, heart disease, AIDS or other diseases.

 Every six minutes, someone in the United States either dies or is permanently disabled from trauma.
 It affects one of every three people and at more than $400 billion annually is America's most costly health condition.